 Final Word

 The Child Geeks enjoyed the game, finding it fast and easy to get excited about.
 Their biggest hurdle was the math, which almost always required a parent or older sibling to assist.
 We are talking big numbers that need to be added up, which can take some time.
 Calculators come in handy here, or a lot of scratch paper to record points and add them up longhand.
 When not crunching numbers, the Child Geeks shared their thoughts.
 One Child Geek said, “I like how fast the game is and how exciting each roll is.
 You have to be willing to push your luck, or you will get behind, but I don’t like it when I don’t score any points and get skunked.”
 Another Child Geek said, “The dice sometimes don’t like me, and I don’t like them most of the time, but when they do their job and score big points for me, I like them a lot.
 I like this game also.”
+One of our youngest Child Geeks reported, “The rolling dice are fun, and I like it when Mom helps me add them up so I don’t feel like I am slowing the game down.”
+And our oldest Child Geek was eager to share, “I liked it.
+I liked it at home, and I liked it at McDonald’s.”
 Man, I love how Child Geeks record their thoughts.
-When the last dice were rolled, the Child Geeks took a vote and found SKUNK’D was a pretty sweet game.
+When the last dice were rolled, the Child Geeks took a vote and found the game to be as sweet as a daisy.

 All but my youngest players called this game out right from the start, remarking how similar it was to the published game Farkle.
 The number of similarities in the game is too many to count.
-However, SKUNK’D diverges and creates its own space with its many different ways of scoring and different ways to play.
+However, SKUNK’D diverges and creates its own space with its many different ways of scoring and other ways to play.
 For some, that will be more than enough to purchase SKUNK’D for their gaming pleasure.

 To be fair to SKUNK’D and the family looking to publish it, there are many Farkle derivatives, including Zombie Farkle and Dragon Farkle.
 The original push-your-luck game that became Farkle has existed since the 1930s (source).
 There is nothing wrong about taking a tried and true game and making it into a family classic.
 Hell, we do that all the time with Monopoly.
 I challenge readers to prove they have played Monopoly using the standard rules.
 Every family has its take, and SKUNK’D is a brilliant example.
+Per the family who created and want to bring this game to your family table, it has been played, refined, and argued over for 35 years and counting.

 For you, it might be the same, or, per the game’s play and description, it might be too close to another fond game in your memory or collection to even warrant a second look.
 Regardless, SKUNK’D delivered fun to a significant number of our groups.
 Perhaps you will be one of the lucky ones, as well, to sit down and enjoy this game with family and friends.
 SKUNK’D indeed doesn’t stink.